Jadrolinija

-Jadrolinija is a Croatian sea shipping company.
-It is a state-owned company and its main mission is connecting Croatian islands to the mainland by operating regular passenger and cargo transport services.
+Jadrolinija is a Croatian ferry company.
+It is state-owned and it primarily connects Croatian islands to the mainland by operating regular passenger and cargo transport services.
 The company mainly operates car ferries on domestic routes along the Croatian coast, as well as international routes across the Adriatic Sea to Italy (to ports at Ancona and Bari).

-Jadrolinija currently operates a fleet of 53 vessels: it has three large ferries named Dubrovnik, Marko Polo, and Zadar which are used on long range and international routes, 36 smaller ferries used for local passenger service, ten catamarans and four conventional ships.
-The fleet's total carrying capacity is 4,444 vehicles and 30,010 passengers.
+Jadrolinija currently operates a fleet of 54 vessel: it has several large car ferries; Dalmacija and Marko Polo are used on international routes, mostly to the Italian cities of Bari and Ancona.
+There are also 38 smaller ferries used for local passenger service, 12 catamarans, and four smaller passenger ships.
+The fleet's total carrying capacity is 4,708 vehicles and 32,364 passengers.

 Jadrolinija was founded in Rijeka on 20 January 1947 as a continuation of various smaller shipping companies which had operated along the Croatian coast since 1872.
-In 2021, its ships carried 10,525,510 passengers and 3,153,416 vehicles.
+In 2024, its ships carried 12,671,824 passengers and 3,756,957 vehicles.

 Projects

 In January 2022, Minister Oleg Butković announced the procurement of six new ships, three passenger ships, two of which are hybrid-powered up to 45 meters in length and three catamarans.
 It is expected that two will be built in 2023.
-One of the ships should replaced MS Postira.
+One of the ships should replace the MS Postira.

 In November 2022, Jadrolinija announced a tender for the sale of MF Dubrovnik at a price of 2.85 million euros.
 The competition lasts until March 2023.
+The ship was eventually sold to the Greek company A-Ships.